 Best car insurance companies in Laredo

-The best car insurance companies in Laredo offer below-average rates, endorsement coverages, generous discounts, good customer service and excellent third-party ratings from organizations like J.D.
-Power and AM Best.
-These are the top companies we recommend for drivers in Laredo, Texas:
+The best car insurance companies in Laredo offer below-average rates according to Quadrant Information Services, endorsement coverages, generous discounts, good customer service and excellent third-party ratings from organizations like J.D.
+Power.
+Based on our research,these are the top companies for drivers in Laredo, Texas:

 Geico’s claim to fame is cheap car insurance rates, especially in Texas.
-The average Laredo driver pays just $1,496 annually for a full coverage policy, which is almost $520 cheaper than the citywide average rate.
 Geico’s coverage options are limited, but the company offers lots of great discounts, including savings for military members, federal employees, safe drivers, good students, having a vehicle with advanced safety features and always wearing a seat belt.

-State Farm is the biggest car insurance provider in the country based on market share.
+State Farm is the largest car insurance provider in the country based on market share.
 The company is known for its flexible coverages and discounts, specifically for young drivers.
-State Farm has two safe driver discount programs, Drive Safe & Save for drivers over 25 and Steer Clear for drivers under 25.
+State Farm has two safe driver discount programs, Drive Safe & Save and Steer Clear, which is a program for drivers under 25.
 The company also has savings for good students, students away at school, being accident-free and bundling a home and auto insurance policy.

 USAA is an insurance company exclusively for military personnel.
-The company only sells policies to active duty and retired service members, and their spouses and children.
+The company only sells policies to active duty and retired service members and their spouses and children, and, while it consistently receives high marks from J.D.
+Power, it is not eligible for official ranking by the organization due to those requirements.
 If you qualify for USAA, you can take advantage of the company’s personalized customer service, low rates and discounts.
 According to USAA’s website, drivers save an average of over $700 when they switch to USAA from another provider, on top of the company’s already cheap premiums.

 Allstate is a solid car insurance company for drivers in Laredo who want good coverage for an affordable price.
 The company sells a variety of add-on policies, like sound system insurance and accident forgiveness, plus a number of discounts.
-Drivers can save 40% or more by enrolling in the Drivewise safe driver program, signing up for deductible rewards, bundling their policies, insuring a new vehicle, paying their annual premium in full and more.
+Drivers may be able to save by enrolling in discount programs like the Drivewise safe driver program, bundling policies, insuring a new vehicle and paying their annual premium in full.